Average Salary in Ireland in 2026 – An Ultimate Guide

 Difference between median & average (mean) Salary

 If you search for the average salary in Ireland, you’ll often come across the term ‘median salary.’
-Many times mean and median salaries are used interchangeably.
+Often, the terms ‘mean’ and ‘median’ salaries are used interchangeably.
 However, they are quite different.

 Let us understand the calculation of the two with the following example.
 The table lists the annual salary of five different individuals.